 - Album Intro Track: Creatively titled "Introduction".

 - Ambiguous Gender: Everyone except Masashi.
-Teru fits this trope to a T. Hizaki speeds right past this trope into Dude Looks Like a Lady territory.
+Teru fits this trope to a T. Hizaki speeds right past into Dude Looks Like a Lady territory.

 - Badass Cape and Badass Longcoat: Masashi, Yuki and Zin wear these.

 - The Band Minus the Face.
 Jupiter is just Versailles with a new name and a new vocalist.

 - Bare Your Midriff: Teru